 We have gathered some tips on lighting your sewing room.
-Here are some ideas how to optimize the lighting in your sewing space.
+Here are some ideas about how to optimize the lighting in your sewing space.

 Tip #1: Use ambient and natural lighting when possible

 Ambient, and preferably natural, light should be the main source of light in your sewing room.
-Ambient lighting serves as the main source of bright of your room.
+Ambient lighting serves as the main source of brightness in your room.
 Using white light for the overall brightness of the room makes things more visible and you will find it easier to move around and work on your projects.
 Choose bulbs that let out a bright white light.
 Avoid using yellowish or orange light bulbs because it can add strain and fatigue to your eyes as you work on your projects.

 Tip #2: Have task lights on hand